inspec/inspec-habitat/README.md

 ## Prerequisites

-* InSpec v3.8 or later TODO: determine version that includes train-habitat
+* InSpec v3.9.0 or later

 ## Use the Resources